-including the Framework Programme for Equal Integration of Roma into Bulgarian Society (2010-2020),282 the National Programme for Development of School Education and Preschool Instruction and Preparation 2006 - 2015, the Programme for Development of Education, Science and Youth Policies 2009 - 2013 and the Action Plan for implementation of this programme, the Ministry of Education Annual Goals for 2011, the National Child Protection Programme 2011, the Programme of the Government for European Development of Bulgaria, the National Strategy for the Child 2008 - 2018, the Strategy for Educational Integration of Children and Students of Ethnic Minorities .
+Several key programmes and action plans provide for measures aimed at educational integration and advancement of Roma pre-school children and students. including the Framework Programme for Equal Integration of Roma into Bulgarian Society (2010-2020).285 the National Programme for Development of School Education and Preschool Instruction and Preparation 2006 - 2015, the Programme for Development of Education, Science and Youth Policies 2009 - 2013 and the Action Plan for implementation of this programme, the Programme of the Government for European Development of Bulgaria, the National Strategy for the Child 2008 - 2018, the Strategy for Educational Integration of Children and Students of Ethnic Minorities.